CBIIT/NCI-DOE-Collab-Pilot3-Multitask-DNN-NLP-Extraction/Pilot3/P3B1/README.md

 2. Follow the instructions in the Training section below.
 3. When prompted by the training script, enter your MoDaC credentials.

+This resource provides the training and testing datasets without any representations or guarantees, solely as a starter set to facilitate end-to-end training of a model.
+Do not rely on the accuracy or results of that model.

 ## Training

 To train the model: